RobMeades/ioc-server/README.md

 sudo apt-get install build-essential
 ```

-## NOIP
+## DNS Entry
-To avoid having to remember the IP address of the machine I added an entry for it to my `no-ip` account then installed the Dynamic Update Client with:
+To avoid having to remember the IP address of the machine I added a DDNS entry for it in my account at www.noip.com.
+Then I installed the Dynamic Update Client with:

 ```
 mkdir noip